Ax0l0ti/1st-year/CS Notes/Semester 1/Prog 1 CM12003/Programming.md

 ### Generalisation
 Generalisation means taking something specific and making it more general.
 ### Complex datatypes
-Complex datatype is a dataype that is made of one or more other datatypes. e.g. Array
+Complex datatype is a datatype that is made of one or more other datatypes. e.g. Array

 Complex datatypes are useful because:
 	- Collect together data in useful ways